 The same goes for other niches like dating or finance… you’ll be competing with millions.

-There are people who simply choose a niche based on popularity, then find disappointment after several years of plugging away on their chosen topic and don’t get anywhere.
+There are people who simply choose a niche based on popularity, then find disappointment after several years of plugging away at their chosen topic and don’t get anywhere.

 What happens next?
 THEY GIVE UP!